-Under Woods' tutelage, Cornelius and Teilane claimed Mid-Continent Conference Player of the Year honors at Western Illinois in 2003 and 2005, respectively.
-While Woods had moved on to Oregon State by the time Teilane completed her career, Teilane went on to earn honorable-mention WBCA/Kodak All-America recognition, was drafted by the Detroit Shock in the third round of the 2006 WNBA Draft and played in the 2008 Olympics as a member of Team Latvia.
+Under Woods' tutelage, Tiffany Cornelius (2002-03) and Zane Teilane (2004-05) claimed Mid-Continent Conference Player of the Year honors.
+While Woods had moved on to Oregon State by the time Teilane completed her career, Teilane went on to be drafted by the Detroit Shock in the third round of the 2006 WNBA Draft and played in the 2008 Olympics as a member of Team Latvia.

-Teilane is one of three future Olympians Woods helped develop as Kimberly Butler of Oregon State and Tugba Palazoglu of Western Illinois earned spots on the 2012 Great Britain and Turkey National Teams, respectively.
+Teilane is one of three future Olympians Woods helped develop as Kimberly Butler of Oregon State and Tugba Palazoglu of Western Illinois earned spots on the 2012 Great Britain and Turkey National Teams.

 She earned an associate's degree from Barton in 1999 and completed her bachelor's degree in English with a minor in psychology from Western Illinois in 2001.
-Woods is a member of the Women's Basketball Coaches Association and the Black Coaches Administrators Association.
-In her time away from the court, she volunteers for "Girl's First", a non-profit organization that targets young females in the New Orleans area.
+Woods is a member of the Women's Basketball Coaches Association and has served as a roundtable presenter for the WBCA national convention.
+Woods was also a presenter at Dan Tudor's "2014 National Collegiate Recruiting Conference," held in Boston, Mass.
+In her time away from the court, she volunteers for "Girls First," a non-profit organization dedicated to providing sport and movement opportunities to underserved girls in the metropolitan New Orleans area.